iCliniq Logo

 Standard levels of cholesterol differ and are dependent on factors such as age and gender.
 Mentioned below are some of the normal levels of the different types of cholesterol.

-Males above the age of 20 should have low-density lipoprotein less than 100 mg/ dL and high-density lipoprotein of 40 mg/ dL or even higher.
-The total cholesterol present in them should be within the range of 125 mg/ dL to 200 mg/ dL.
-In case they have low-density lipoprotein within the scope of 160 mg/ dL to 189 mg/ dL or higher, they are considered to have high cholesterol.
+• Males over the age of 20 should have low-density lipoprotein of less than 100 mg/ dL and high-density lipoprotein of 40 mg/ dL or even higher.
+Their total cholesterol should be within the range of 125 mg/ dL to 200 mg/ dL.
+If they have low-density lipoprotein within the range of 160 mg/ dL to 189 mg/ dL or higher, they are considered to have high cholesterol.

 Cholesterol is the amount of fat present in the body.
-It is produced within the body but can also be increased by our food.
+It is produced within the body but can also be increased by food.
 Low-density lipoproteins are considered flawed, whereas high-density lipoprotein is deemed good because they do not attach to the walls of the heart arteries and carry any lipoprotein attached to the coronary arteries.
 This is one of the reasons why LDL cholesterol, or low-density lipoprotein, is commonly called bad cholesterol.
 Keeping a healthy weight and controlling blood sugar as well as blood pressure are some ways to keep the cholesterol parameters in the body at an optimum level.
-Medications along with regular exercise, a weight loss plan, along with a healthy diet are several ways to lower the levels of low-density lipoprotein or LDL.
+Medications, regular exercise, a weight loss plan, and a healthy diet are several ways to lower the levels of low-density lipoprotein or LDL.
 The habit of chewing tobacco and smoking should also be cut down for faster results.
-The addition of foods rich in omega-3 fatty acids does not directly affect low-density lipoprotein instead, they have several additional cardiovascular benefits, reducing blood pressure to optimum levels, is one of them.
+The addition of foods rich in omega-3 fatty acids does not directly affect low-density lipoprotein; instead, they have several additional cardiovascular benefits, including reducing blood pressure to optimum levels.

 The complications of high low-density lipoprotein cholesterol include: